org-cloudbees-dragan/traditional-ha/README.md

 * open Firefox on your PC

-## Disable HTTPS Only mode and add the CloudBees host names
+## Optional:Disable "HTTPS Only" mode and add the CloudBees host names

 If you hit SSL cert issues in your browser, do the following:  (Haven't checked yet how to do this in Chrome)

-* As the demo HAProxy doesn't support HTTPS/SSL yet, we use Firefox with disabled `HTTPS only mode`.
+* As the demo HAProxy doesn't support HTTPS/SSL yet, we use Firefox with disabled `HTTPS only mode` see https://support.mozilla.org/en-US/kb/https-only-prefs
 * Adjust the following exceptions:

 Under Firefox settings search "HTTPS Only"

 Disable HTTPS only:

 ![ff-https-only](docs/ff-httpsonly.png)

 Add exceptions:

 ![ff-exceptions](docs/ff-exceptions.png)

 # Open the Operations Center